-Tip*: The trick to enforcing this is to be kind, firm and strategic.
-Of cooouuurrsseee we’ll bend occasionally.
-Just be careful not to set a precedent that every incomplete request gets filled on time (even if we are unicorns and can make that kind of magic happen.)
+*Tip*: The trick to enforcing this is to be kind, firm & strategic.
+Of course we’ll bend occasionally!
+But we shouldn’t set the precedent that every incomplete request gets filled on time (even if we are unicorns and can make that kind of magic happen.)

 6. Set a meeting.

-But I”m just going to say it…the digital age is ruining us, and some email threads would’ve been more productive as actual conversations!
-(Meetings also help you build rapport with colleagues in a way that emails alone can’t.)
-So for meaty requests, put something on the calendar to get all the details in one sitting.
+But I’m just going to say it…the digital age is ruining us.
+So many of my email threads could’ve been settled in 5 minutes had they been actual conversations!
+Meetings also help you build rapport and camaraderie with colleagues, in a way that emails alone can’t.

-Tip*: An agenda can keep this short.
-Clarify what needs to be covered in advance, and prep your questions (or share them out beforehand, so that colleagues come with some of the answers to your meeting).
+*Tip*: An agenda will keep this nice & short.
+Clarify what needs to be covered in advance and prep your questions (or share them out beforehand, so that colleagues come with some of the answers to your meeting).